FREQUENTLY ASKED KENT WEDDING PHOTOGRAPHY QUESTIONS (FAQ’S)

 Q What happens if it rains on the day of the wedding?

-My style of photography is a mix of photojournalism – discreetly blending in and recording the day unfold; and editorial – styling photographs of the two of you, your family, and all the little details.
+My style of documentary photography is a mix of photojournalism – discreetly blending in and recording the day unfold; and editorial – styling photographs of the two of you, your family, and all the little details.
 If it rains on the day then that’s what I’ll record.
 I would have already conducted a recce of your venue so I’ll have a ‘plan B’ for a protected location for your group and portrait shots.
 It’s very unusual to have wall to wall rain so there’s a good chance we’ll be able to find some window of opportunity to whisk you out for some shots around the grounds of your venue – even if it’s with an oversized umbrella and a pair of wellie boots (I’ll be keeping a close eye on the weather forecast before your wedding so I’ll advise if you need to bring anything extra with you!).

 Q How do you deal with difficult lighting conditions and winter weddings?